“I Want to Lose Weight, but I Want to Drink”

 When I hear these kinds of questions and statements in an initial conversation with someone who has reached out with an interest to work with me, I’ve got to set them straight right from the get-go.

-First of all, I don’t get paid to tell clients what they CAN’T do.
+First, I don’t get paid to tell clients what they CAN’T do.
 I’m not their mommy.

 I’m paid to teach people the What, How Much and When to eat; to put a system in place for that purpose, to guide them through that process, to provide the tools and resource to steer them towards that end, and to hold them accountable all along their journey.